iashishbhandari/ABNetworkKit/README.md

 ###  ABRequestProtocol

-A Request enumeration needs to be created for encapsulation of all attributes and actions required to make a URLRequest for the underlying URL session.
+A Request enumeration needs to be created for encapsulation of all attributes and actions, required to make a URLRequest for the underlying URL session.
 It will conform to `ABRequestProtocol`

 ```swift